 This course takes an interdisciplinary approach to the evolution of healthcare in America.
 The course will apply a social science lens to the assessment of various healthcare co-cultures, including: providers, patients, and insurers.
 The impact of technology, pharmaceuticals, and medical devices on patient longevity, wellness, and disease management will be explored.
 In addition, the dialectical tensions created by acute care/disease-focused vs. quality-of-life/wellness-centric healthcare delivery models will be examined.
-The evolving economic burdens of: an aging population, uninsured Americans, expanding technology, provider specialization, and fewer healthcare gatekeepers on the U.S. healthcare system will also be assessed.
+The evolving economic burdens of: an aging population, uninsured Americans, expanding technology, provider specialization, and fewer healthcare gatekeepers on the US healthcare system will also be assessed.
 This course is open to health studies minors and public health majors only.
 Nursing majors may not take this course.
 Previously HS 0101.

-HS 0200 Health Communication for Healthcare Professionals3 Credits
+HLST 3201 Health Communication for Healthcare Professionals 3 Credits

 Attributes: HSSS Health Studies: Social Science

-Prerequisites: HS 0101; completion of at least two health studies electives.
+Prerequisites: HLST 1101, completion of at least two health studies electives, senior standing.

-The Health Studies Capstone allows the student to integrate and reflect on the wealth of information learned in HS 0101 and the three elective courses in the minor.
+This capstone allows the student to integrate and reflect on the wealth of information learned in HLST 1101 and the three elective courses in the minor.
 Students will undertake an independent research project in some area of Health Studies, and through discussions with the professor and other students, dissect and analyze their theme from a broad range of perspectives.
 The project will culminate with both a written paper, and an oral or poster presentation at the annual Health Studies symposium in the spring.
-Enrollment by permission only.
+Previously HS 0399.